-Text me when you get there; give me 3 rings; message me when you need picking up… There’s no denying that giving your child a mobile is pretty handy when you want to make sure they’re safe and keep a virtual beady eye on them.
+Text me when you get there; give me 3 rings; message me when you need picking up… There’s no denying that giving your child a mobile is pretty handy and phones are good when you want to make sure they’re safe and keep a virtual beady eye on them.

 While paranoid parents of adolescents can rest a bit easier when their kids are out and about with a mobile, there are obvious concerns when it comes to giving them the internet in the palm of their hands.
 And that whole Pandora’s box of potential issues, from social media addiction to selfie obsession.

 So what age is reasonable to get your little darling a phone of their own?

 There was a time when going off to secondary school seemed a good point to get them connected, but as with all technology, kids are requesting ‘must-have’ gadgets younger and younger.

 It’s a tricky one and completely based on you and your little monster; so we’re simply going to give you a bit more info to help you make the decision.

 How young is too young?

 Having CBeebies apps on hand at any given moment is a win-win for parents of tantrumming toddlers.
-We whip out our mobiles at the mere hint of a hissy fit, but is it a little extreme to actually buy them one of their own until they’re at an age where they can call and text?
+We whip out our mobiles at the mere hint of a hissy fit, but is it a little extreme to actually buy them one of their own before they’re at an age where they can call and text?

 It seems most of us think ‘yes’; in a survey of 1,500 parents by Opinium, on average, UK children had a phone by age 7, an iPad by age 8, and a smartphone by age 10.